What is Lapis Lazuli and where does it come from?

 Lapis Lazuli in Medieval Ages & The Renaissance

 If you are ever fortunate enough to cast your eye over paintings from the Medieval Ages or The Renaissance period, you will likely see Lapis Lazuli in the great art works from this time.
 Lapis Lazuli was made into a blue dye by grounding it up, it was considered so valuable that it was only used in religious paintings or paintings of significant people.
 For example, Michelangelo used Lapis Lazuli for his work at the Sistine Chapel, Da Vinci used it in his masterpiece Salvator Mundi and Van Gogh used Lapis Lazuli in his painting The Starry Night.

 Lastly, and most fascinating, is an article I read where blue pigment was discovered in the teeth of a woman from 1000 years ago.
 Back in the Medieval Ages books were painstakingly reproduced by hand.
 It was not believed that women were talented enough to work with the ultramarine dye which was made from Lapis Lazuli.
 The discovery of these 1000 year old teeth put that theory to bed!
 Check out the article here.

 Lapis Lazuli has been found in many Egyptian archaeological sites and decorates many significant buildings.
 For instance, St Isaac's Cathedral in Saint Petersburg, Russia has 2 Lapis Lazuli columns (as well as Malachite columns).
 You can also see a Lapis Lazuli tiled roof at The Temple of Heaven in Beijing, China.

 Continue learning about crystals

-If you'd like to find out more about crystals take a look at some of our other blogs where we cover topics such as Creating a Relaxing Crystal Bath, The History of Crystals: Australian Rocks and Shining the Light on Obsidian.
+If you'd like to find out more about crystals take a look at some of our other blogs where we cover topics such as Creating a Relaxing Crystal Bath, The History of Australian Crystals and Shining the Light on Obsidian.